 CDP Research and Development Grants

 CDP Research and Development grants are designed to strengthen the humanities content and approach of documentary media productions in their earliest stages.
-Projects must actively involve at least three humanities advisors to help frame and contextualize subject matter throughout the research and development phase.
+Projects must actively involve at least two humanities advisors to help frame and contextualize subject matter throughout the research and development phase.
 Eligible applicants may apply for funding up to $10,000.

 CDP Production Grants